 Flashing bright blue as they fly through the wooded areas, the Indigo Bunting is a truly a flying jewel.
 Males sport vivid blue feathers during the summer season, making them easily seen beside roads, edges of fields/woodlands and along streams and rivers.

 FEEDING: Indigo Buntings are primarily seed and berry eaters.
 They are especially fond of thistle and goldenrod seeds as well as serviceberry, elderberry and blueberry bushes.
-During the summer when they feeding voracious chicks, they will collect insects as well.
+During the summer when feeding voracious chicks, they collect insects as well.

 NESTS: Nests are well concealed in the brush found along the edges of roads, fields and woodlands.
 The nests are small and typically cup shaped.
 Females lay up to 4 small, bluish eggs.
 Females are a dull brown compared to their mates – better to hide themselves and their nests.

 CONSERVATION: Indigo Buntings are considered abundant, but their numbers are decreasing around areas were the land is intensively farmed or frequently mowed.